stargate/stargate/apis/README.md

 # Stargate APIs

-This is a root project for all Stargate V2 APIs.
+This is the root project for Stargate APIs that run externally to the coordinator node.
-The project (including its submodules) is currently an independent project in this monorepo, and it's not connected to the root `io.stargate:stargate` project.
+This project (including its submodules) is an independent project in this monorepo, not connected to the root `io.stargate:stargate` project.

+The REST, GraphQL, and Docs API services were factored into independent services as part of the Stargate v2 effort.

 ## Development guide